2200082/CS220AU-DP-2022/README.md

-# CS220AU Digital Portfolio Template (2022)
+# CS220AU Digital Portfolio
 ## Overview
-This GitHub repository is the template for the [CS220AU](https://github.com/khofstadter/CS220AU) assignment in 2022.
+This GitHub repository is the assignment for the [CS220AU](https://github.com/khofstadter/CS220AU) course in 2022.
 It demonstrates minimalistic ideas for

 - project management
 - web hosting with [GitHub Pages](https://pages.github.com/)